Grays railway station: Private sidings

 Paktank Sidings were a relatively late addition and sited on the down side on the third line between West Thurrock Junction and Grays station.
-There were three sidings the site, later known as Unitank Storage, the site closed sometime in the 1990s.
+There were three sidings the site, later known as Unitank Storage; the site closed in the 1990s.

 A third cement works called Grays Portland Cement Works existed and was supplied by two quarry lines both of which passed under the main line.
-There was a rail connection at Grays station on the down side but most material arrived or left by barge by one of the company's two jetties.
-The works had an internal rail system and closed c1922.
+There was a rail connection at Grays station on the down side, but most material arrived or left by barge by one of the company's two jetties.
+The works had an internal rail system and closed in c.1922.

-There were two sidings that ran off the station goods yard and at various times these served a timber yard (shown as railway sleeper wharf on maps), Grays Engineering Works and T W Ward shipbreakers (which also scrapped some steam locomotives in the 1960s).
+There were two sidings that ran off the station goods yard and, at various times, these served a timber yard (shown as railway sleeper wharf on maps), Grays Engineering Works and T.W.
+Ward shipbreakers (which also scrapped some steam locomotives in the 1960s).
 The latter was the last private siding in use at Grays with the site closing in 1983.

-East of the station Seabrooks Brewery had a siding which was located east of the station on what was then the edge of town.
-The brewery was established in 1799 and closed in 1929 when Charringtons bought out Seabrooks.
-The siding was opened in 1901 although the plan for the area had been to establish four tracks to Tilbury East Junction and the Port of Tilbury yard.
+Sited east of the station, Seabrooks Brewery had a siding, on what was then the edge of town.
+The brewery was established in 1799 and closed in 1929 when Charringtons acquired Seabrooks.
+The siding was opened in 1901, although the plan for the area had been to establish four tracks to Tilbury East Junction and the Port of Tilbury yard.

-After that, the brewery was bought by the Cooperative Society became a laundry and dairy.
-In the 1960s the site was being used as a rail served coal depot which closed in the mid 1960s but the sidings were reused as new rail access to Tilbury Docks in 1969.
+After that, the brewery was bought by the Co-operative Society; it became a laundry and dairy.
+In the 1960s, the site was being used as a rail-served coal depot which closed in the mid 1960s; the sidings were reused as new rail access to Tilbury Docks in 1969.

 The reason the additional two tracks were not built in 1901 was as a result of a standard gauge railway that went over the tracks to the east of Seabrooks.
-Formerly a quarry line to the river the line was then owned by Charles Wall who was a building contractor who may have possibly hired out industrial locomotives.
-A siding was built and opened in 1901 that connected to the Seabrooks area but neither the LT&SR or Wall wanted to pay for a new wider bridge to accommodate the two new tracks.
-The rail bridge was converted to a road bridge in 1941 to provide better access to Tilbury Docks and the rail connection removed.
+Formerly a quarry line to the river, the line was then owned by Charles Wall, who was a building contractor and hired out industrial locomotives.
+A siding was built and opened in 1901 that connected to the Seabrooks area, but neither the LT&SR or Wall wanted to pay for a new wider bridge to accommodate the two new tracks.
+The rail bridge was converted to a road bridge in 1941 to provide better access to Tilbury Docks and the rail connection was removed.

-Connections
+Service

-Ensignbus routes 22, 33, 44, 66, 73, 73A, 77, 77A, 83, 88 and Z1, First Essex routes 100 and 200, and NIBS Buses route 269 serve the station.
+c2c operates all services at Grays; the typical off-peak service in trains per hour (tph) is: